-When Team A presents a punt, field-goal, or Try Kick formation, a Team B player, who is within one yard of the line of scrimmage, must have his entire body outside the snapper's shoulder pads at the snap.
-When Team A presents a field-goal or Try Kick formation:
+Item 1.
+Punt Formation.
+When Team A presents a punt formation:

+(1) A Team B player, who is within one yard of the line of scrimmage, must have his entire body outside the snapper's shoulder pads at the snap.